How Accurate Is Google Translate for Your Business? 2024 Research

 Advertising or public-facing content

-Last but not least, translating a language often involves breaking its rules, which is known as creativity.
-And since Google Translate’s capacity for creativity is limited by its current algorithms, the tool keeps making mistakes.
+Furthermore, translating a language often involves breaking its rules, which is known as creativity.
+And since Google Translate’s capacity for creativity is limited by its language model, the tool keeps making mistakes.

 Google Cloud Translation vs. Google Translate

-Compared to each other, both tools showed higher popularity among small business representatives.
+Both tools show higher popularity among small business representatives.

 Amazon Translate is another popular machine translation service that is part of Amazon Web Services.
 It uses neural machine translation to provide high-quality translations for text and speech.
 Amazon Translate is designed for businesses that need to translate large volumes of content quickly and accurately.